Uber and Self-Driving Cars

 Admittedly, my knowledge of self-driving vehicles and the associated technologies is almost zero.
 Still, I’m willing to go on record with a few suppositions — that no self-driving vehicle is ever drunk, stoned on drugs, or will fall asleep at the wheel.
 No self-driving vehicle will ever be distracted by a text message or a passenger.
 No self-driving vehicle will ever instigate a case of road rage.
 Furthermore, no self-driving vehicle will speed, run a red light, or break traffic laws.
 In short, once this emerging technology improves, we will all be much safer.

-There’s a valid comparison which supports the argument.
+There’s a valid comparison that supports the argument.
 Air travel is far safer now than years ago.
 This is mainly due to advances in technology similar to self-driving cars.
 Flying is safer now, even though there are far more planes in the air today than at any time in history; yet airline disasters have become exceedingly rare.
 This is especially true in the United States.
 It’s never been safer to fly on a commercial airline.

 Boeing is currently testing airplanes that fly on their own.
 Unlike self-driving cars, which is a relatively new concept in the public consciousness, most commercial flying is already heavily automated.
 We aren’t being chauffeured from take-off to a landing point by a pilot.
 Most of the journey from gate to gate is planned and controlled by a computerized auto-pilot.